Click2code/apache-spark-test/README.md

 Spark SQL support SQL 2003 and contains a native SQL parser that supports both ANSI-SQL as well as Hive QL.
 It has Subquery support, including Uncorrelated Scalar Subqueries Correlated Scalar Subqueries, NOT IN predicate Subqueries (in WHERE/HAVING clauses), IN predicate subqueries (in WHERE/HAVING clauses), (NOT) EXISTS predicate subqueries (in WHERE/HAVING clauses).

 ## Datasets and DataFrames
+Datasets are Spark SQL’s view of structured data.
 A Dataset is a distributed collection of data.
-Dataset is a new interface added in Spark 1.6 that provides the benefits of RDDs (strong typing, ability to use powerful lambda functions) with the benefits of Spark SQL’s optimized execution engine.
+The Dataset is a new interface added in Spark 1.6 that provides the benefits of RDDs (strong typing, ability to use powerful lambda functions) with the benefits of Spark SQL’s optimized execution engine.
 A Dataset can be constructed from JVM objects and then manipulated using functional transformations (map, flatMap, filter, etc.).

 A Dataset is a strongly typed collection of domain-specific objects that can be transformed in parallel using functional or relational operations.
 Each Dataset also has an untyped view called a `DataFrame`, which is a Dataset of Row.